Bristol Hornet Nest Removal

 Wings: Reddish - orange

-The European Hornet (vespa crabro) is found across Bristol and Cornwel, and in particular woodland valleys.
+The European Hornet (vespa crabro) is found across Bristol and in particular the woodland valleys of Gordano, Abbots Leigh and Failand.
 It is the largest eusocial wasp in Europe and is among the most impressive of all British insects, and at over 35mm long the Queen is a magnificent sight.
-You always know when these are around as they produce an unmestakeable and loud buzz not wildly disimilar to the noise made by the little scooters also known as vespas.
-You decide.

 We are commonly called to suspected Hornets nests across Bristol at the start of the year in April and May, but these are almost always queens of other species preparing new nests or looking for suitable nesting sites.
 It is not until mid July that we get the calls to deal with massive wasps and know that this time it is likely to be the real thing.

-A mature hornets nest can contain as many as 700 mature adults and will consume thousands of insects every day from within a radius of around 3000 meters.
-This can be extremely beneficial to the Cornish gardener, and is a powerful plus point to the usefulness of these insects.
-They have nests that resemble upside down buckets.
-The waste from a large nest can cause structural water damage to walls and ceilings costing many hundreds of pounds to repair.
+A mature hornets nest can contain close to a thousand mature adults and will consume thousands of insects every day from within a radius of around 3000 meters.
+This can be extremely beneficial for your gardener, and is a powerful plus point to the usefulness of these insects.

 The Hornet was once a relatively common sight throughout Somerset and southern England, yet during the 20th century its numbers went into decline, only to experience a recovery in recent years.
 Conservation is therefore essential, and support for this impressive wasp should be carefully considered.
-In some countries, notably Germany, it has been illegal to kill the European hornet or destroy their nests since 1 January 1987, with a fine up to 50,000 Euros.

 So we now know that Hornets can certainly pack a powerful sting and just the site of one can create anxiety in many people.
 In reality however, as long as you stay out of the flight path to their nest, they are unlikely to sting or attack.
 Once captured prey is dismembered and only the thorax with its flight muscles is returned to the nest.